Request a Quote

 The USPS changed several factors with the new STD-4C compliant mailbox system:

-– Mailbox Shape: The traditional cube style mailbox compartments have been updated to a flatter style horizontal compartments.
+– Mailbox Shape: The traditional cube-style mailbox compartments have been updated to flatter style horizontal compartments.
 The new minimum size requirement is 12″W x 15″D x 3″H.

 – Mailbox Shape: The new 4C mailbox units incorporate a fully integrated (or stand-alone) parcel locker option.
-A minimum of one parcel locker per ten tenant mailbox compartments is required.
+A minimum of one parcel locker per five tenant mailbox compartments is required.

-– Mailbox Security: They also have strengthened security requirements for the entire mailbox receptacle and an improved standardized tenant mailbox compartment lock design.
+– Mailbox Security: They have also strengthened security requirements for the entire mailbox receptacle and improved the standardized tenant mailbox compartment lock design.

 – ADA Compliant: New STD-4C mailbox systems also meet the requirements of the Americans with Disabilities Act (ADA).